jrfnl/clearPHP/rules/no-incompatible-reference.md

 ```

-It is recommended to ensure that passed-by-reference argument are of the requested type.
+It is recommended to ensure that passed-by-reference arguments are of the requested type.

 ## Rule Details